Actors'

 Standard Oil Tanks - Muskegon

-Lakeside Business District, Muskegon Lakeside Shopping district
+Lakeside Business District, Muskegon The Lakeside shopping district.

-With the demise of the lumbering industry, local leaders saw the need diversify the local economy.
+With the demise of the lumbering industry, local leaders saw the need to diversify the local economy.
 In 1889, Chase Brothers was drawn to Muskegon by the Muskegon Board of Trade (later known as the Chamber of Commerce) from Grand Rapids.
-It was the first of numerous business to open in or relocate to Muskegon.
+It was the first of numerous businesses to open in or relocate to Muskegon.

 Central Paper Company, around 1912.
 The plant dates from 1899 when Eugene Meurer arrived from Germany, with plans to manufacture paper.
 He purchased 15 acres next to the Chase-Hackley Piano Company, on the shore of Muskegon Lake.
+The mill was closed in 2009 and demolition of the facility began in 2012.